dianisley/AI_Retail_Individual/README.md

 <img width="1600" alt="From Zero to Hero" src="https://user-images.githubusercontent.com/103318089/184580274-219a8e5c-29c7-4c06-b6d5-af4b015880ba.png">

-# Flask App
+## :speech_balloon: Intro

-This is a Flask application that provides a web interface for Recommendation engine.
+This is a Flask application that provides a web interface for the Instacart Recommendation engine

-## Installation
+## :package: Installation

 1. Copy the flask app to desired location.